jpvantassel/hvsrpy/README.md

 ---

-While `hvsrpy` can be used to produce results exactly equal to the popular open-source program geopsy [](www.geopsy.org), `hvsrpy` contains additional functionality including:
+`hvsrpy` contains many additional features not available in other programs for example the popular open-source software Geopsy [](www.geopsy.org).
+These additional features include:

 - A fully-automated frequency-domain rejection algorithm.
+No need to reject time windows manually.
-- An option to use a log-normal distribution for the mean `f0` from the time windows so H/V uncertainty can be represented consistently in terms of frequency and period.
+- The option to use a log-normal distribution for the mean `f0` from the time windows allowing H/V uncertainty to be represented consistently in terms of frequency and period.
-- Combination of the two orthoginal horizontal components using the geometric mean.
+- The option to combine the two horizontal components using the geometric mean.
 - Direct access to the H/V data from each time window, not only the mean/median curve.
+- A performant framework for batch-style processing.

 After completing the __Getting Started__ section below, use the provided examples to explore all of these new features.

-To illustrate that `hvsrpy` can exactly reproduce the results from Geopsy two comparisons are shown below.
+To illustrate that `hvsrpy` can, if desired, exactly reproduce the results from Geopsy two comparisons are shown below.
 One for a single time window and one for multiple time windows.
-More examples and the necessary information to reproduce them if so desired are provided at the end of this document.
+More examples and the necessary information to reproduce them are provided at the end of this document.

 ### Single Time Window